List of Terminator: The Sarah Connor Chronicles characters: Cromartie

-Portrayed by Owain Yeoman in the pilot episode and then by Garret Dillahunt in later episodes.
-It is a substitute teacher in the high school class that John is attending in 1999 and identifies itself as "Cromartie".
-During roll call, when John acknowledges his attendance, Cromartie removes a concealed pistol and attempts to kill John.
-John escapes due to Cameron Phillips taking the bullets.
+Cromartie is a T-888 Terminator, portrayed by Owain Yeoman in the pilot episode and then by Garret Dillahunt in later episodes.
+In the pilot, it is a substitute teacher in the high school class that John is attending in 1999.
+During roll call, when John acknowledges his attendance, Cromartie removes a concealed pistol and attempts to kill John, who escapes due to Cameron taking the bullets.
 Cameron later runs over Cromartie with a truck and briefly disables it.
 Cromartie follows them home and engages Cameron in battle again.
 Unable to destroy Cromartie, Cameron instead shocks it with a live wire, incapacitating it for 120 seconds.

 Cromartie eventually tracks John, Sarah and Cameron to a bank vault, demonstrating the model's immense strength by tearing apart the thick vault door with his bare hands.
 Intercepting them right before they travel to 2007, it ends up shot by an energy rifle that was hidden in the vault and is supposedly destroyed.

 It is later revealed, however, that Cromartie survived, although its biological covering was destroyed, and its head separated from its body.
 Cromartie's head was transported to 2007, along with John, Sarah, and Cameron, and is subsequently found by a salvager.
 The head is able to reactivate the body and able to guide it to its position.
 After killing the salvager and reattaching the head to its body, the Cromartie terminator, under heavy disguise, searches for a new biological covering.

 Its search leads it to a medical scientist, Dr. Flemming, who specializes in cellular growth.
 When Cromartie shows him a formula to create artificial flesh at an exponential rate, Dr. Flemming is eager to complete the task.
 However, after the cyborg receives his new flesh covering, it kills the scientist and takes his eyes to cover its own.

 Cromartie later seeks the aid of a plastic surgeon, Dr. David Lyman, to build it a new face.
 After scanning through pictures of all of Dr. Lyman's patients, it chooses the face of George Laszlo, since he is a 92% structural match.
 It later kills Dr. Lyman and Laszlo, and steals Laszlo's identity.

 Cromartie later assumes the name Robert Kester and masquerades as an FBI agent, and uses its false credentials to find Sarah and John.
 However, Agent James Ellison finds out, and attempts to capture it with a Hostage Rescue Team operation.
 The entire team is killed except for Ellison, who is left face to face with Cromartie in a final showdown.
 When Ellison lowers his gun in resignation, Cromartie simply stares at him and walks away without firing.
 Later that evening when Ellison goes to the ruins of Sarah Connor's house, he is startled to see Cromartie walk up.
 Ellison tells it that if he was left alive so that he could lead Cromartie to the Connors then he might as well be killed right now, because he will not do "The devil's work".
 The Terminator replies "We'll see", before walking away again.